Rahul28428/Amazon-Clone/README.md

 Feel free to contribute to this project by adding more features, enhancing the design, or implementing additional functionalities.
 Your feedback and contributions are highly appreciated.

-For a live preview of the Amazon Clone, you can visit the following link: <a href="https://rahul28428.github.io/Amazon-Clone/"> Amazon Clone </a>
+For a live preview of the Amazon Clone, you can visit the following link: <a href="https://rahul28428.github.io/Amazon-Clone/" target="_blank">Amazon Clone/</a>